 NB!
 Normally 150-400 Hz and 6-12 db is sufficient for a nice result!
 This could reduce background a little but does not take away the surrounding environment completely!

-Below you will see the the final result and the uppermost noise is a bit lighter and less prominent, this without distroying the original song made by the bird!
+Below you will see the the final result and the uppermost noise is a bit lighter and less prominent, this without destroying the original song made by the bird!

 NB!
-The Xeno-canto team do not reccomend this filtering, but for listening to a noise-free recording it really helps!
+The Xeno-canto team do not recommend this filtering, but for listening to a noise-free recording it really helps!
 Use this with caution!!

-File > Export> Eksport Marked Area The box will ask you where to put the file and the format (MP3 or wav).
+File > Export> Export Selected Audio The box will ask you where to put the file and the format (MP3 or wave (WAV)).
 Push Save and you will get a new box –

 Here you name the recording f.ex.
 Bluethroat male singing, Troms County, Label a Album; Birds of Norway, Year, Additional info; Weather, recorder used, Mics etc. Then push Save and the new file will appear in your chosen folder.
 NB The latest version of Audacity (Version 2.3.2 or later) comes with already installed MP3-converter (LAME).